 Mean score of companies in the Salt and Mineral Mining industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Madras Fertilizers Limited's score of 22 is higher than 85% of the industry.
+Madras Fertilizers Limited's score of 11 is lower than 88% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Madras Fertilizers Limited is not committed to any reduction initiatives we track.
+Madras Fertilizers Limited is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.